hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Saving and Loading Player Inventory Data.md

 * Or, we can use the *type* field to filter only specific inventory items to be displayed in a store-front - that is weapons, potions, or armour.
 * We could add another field which would similarly denote the level of the item, and could be used to only show the user items at their level.

-There are plenty of attributes we can add here that could be hooked into your game in various ways.

 ### Creating a Collection from Scratch

 We can create a collection from scratch through the NoSQL explorer.
 Later on, in another tutorial, we'll go through how to create items using a CMS screen, but let’s save that for when we have everything working.